ShaimaBB/Three-Tier-Web-Application-with-AWS/README.md

 ---

-- **Expected Output**:
+## Expected Output
   - User data is successfully retrieved and displayed on the web app.

 ---

 ## Lessons Learned

-1. **CORS Challenges**:
+**CORS Challenges**:
-   - Configuring CORS is crucial for integrating the presentation and logic tiers.
+   - Configuring CORS was troublesome which is crucial for integrating the presentation and logic tiers.
-2. **End-to-End Testing**:
-   - Testing individual components ensures smooth integration.
-3. **AWS SDK**:
-   - Simplifies interaction with AWS services like DynamoDB.

 ---
 ## Resources